-The Live Chat Helpline is to provide one-off sessions of emotional support.
-Operators can provide you with information on how to contact our Rape Crisis Centres, but they will not be able to make referrals to local services.
+The Live Chat Helpline can provide one-off sessions of emotional support.
+Operators can provide you with information on how to contact our member Rape Crisis centres, but they will not be able to make referrals to them or other services.

 Prank and abusive users

-Should an operator believe they are dealing with a prank or obscene caller, they have the right to terminate the chat.
+If an operator believes that she is dealing with a prank or abusive user, she has the right to end the chat.